Wisconsin Historical Society: Beginnings

 In 1853 the legislature gave the young historical society a charter and $500 to finance its mission.
 The members chose Lyman Draper as corresponding secretary and adopted a new constitution which elaborated on the society's aim: The object of the Society shall be to collect, embody, arrange and preserve in authentic form a library of books, pamphlets, maps, charts, manuscripts, papers, paintings, statuary, and other materials illustrative of the history of the State, to rescue from oblivion the memory of its early pioneers and to obtain and preserve narratives of their exploits, perils and hardy adventures; to exhibit faithfully the antiquities and the past and present condition and resources of Wisconsin, and may take proper steps, to promote the study of History by lectures, and to diffuse and publish information relating to the description and history of the State.

 Unlike some other states, the founders decided that Wisconsin's historical society should not restrict its membership to elites, but should be open to anyone interested, if they paid their dues.

-Early Progress
+Early progress

 With these changes and with Draper carrying the ball, the new Society began making progress.
 Draper asked for donations of publications from historians and public figures, narratives and old letters from early settlers, descriptions of Indians and Indian mounds, newspapers, pamphlets, and so forth.
 In 1855 the Society began publishing the Wisconsin Historic Collections every three years, which printed some of the accounts of early Wisconsin which the Society was receiving.
 At the start of the Civil War Draper asked several Wisconsin army officers to send him relics of the war and encouraged soldiers to keep diaries of their experiences.
+When the South Wing of the Wisconsin State Capitol was completed in 1866, the Society was allowed to occupy the entire second floor with its "Historical Rooms".
 In 1875 the Society acquired the Perkins Collection of 9,000 stone and copper Indian artifacts.
 The Society was seeing 20,000 to 35,000 visitors each year and by 1876 had the largest library west of Washington DC.